ioBanker/docs.bitshares.build/LP.md

 ### Exchange
 The exchange rate is defined by:
 - constant product model: `k = amount_x * amount_y`
-- exchange fees, paid by the taker and contributed to the pool token holders
+- pool taker fees, contributed to the pool token holders
+- asset fees, contributed to the asset owner

 ### Deposit
 Both assets are needed in equal amounts at the current pool price.